intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/02/infrastructure_setup.md

         venv/bin/python ./pccsadmin.py collect -d <platforms_to_register_path>
         ```

-7. On the Registration Platform, execute the following command to trigger the transmission of the data contained in the input JSON file to the PCS using the PCCS Admin Tool.
+8. On the Registration Platform, execute the following command to trigger the transmission of the data contained in the input JSON file to the PCS using the PCCS Admin Tool.
+    During execution, enter the PCCS subscription key retrieved in step 1 when asked for `ApiKey for Intel PCS` and answer `n` when asked to remember Intel PCS ApiKey in OS keyring.
     All returned PCK Certificates are stored in the file `platform_collaterals.json`.

     === "CentOS Stream 9"